-Pursuant to the provisions of Section 204 of the Companies Act 2013 and Rule 9 of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 andamendments made thereto your Company engaged the services of Mr. Vijayakrishna KTPracticing Company Secretary to conduct the Secretarial Audit of the Company for thefinancial year ended March 312018.
-The Secretarial Audit Report in Form MR-3 is annexedas Annexure X which forms part of this Report.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and Rule 9 of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 andamendments made thereto the Company engaged the services of Mr. Vijayakrishna KTPracticing Company Secretary to conduct the Secretarial Audit of the Company for thefinancial year ended March 312018.
+The Secretarial Audit Report in Form MR-3 is annexedas Annexure - X which forms part of this Report.

 A Certificate from M/s.
 Rao Murthy & Associates Cost Accountants has beenreceived to the effect that their appointment as Cost Auditor of the Company if madewould be in accordance with the limits specified under Section 141 of the Act and Rulesframed thereunder.

-Your Directors would also like to thank the Central and the State Governments otherStatutory and Regulatory Authorities the Company's Bankers the Medical Profession andTrade Vendors & Business Associates and the Members for their continued valuablesupport to the Company's operations.
+Your Directors would also like to thank the Central and the State Governments otherStatutory and Regulatory Authorities the Company's Bankers the Medical Profession andTrade Vendors and Business Associates and the Members for their continued and valuablesupport to the Company's operations.